 A fraud alert is a statement on your credit report that says you may be a victim of identity theft and asks lenders to verify your identity before granting credit in your name.
 You can request a free copy of your credit report when you add the alert.

-The Initial Security Alert remains for 90 days and is shared with the other national credit reporting companies.
+The Initial Security Alert remains for twelve months and is shared with the other national credit reporting companies.
 That gives you time to check your credit report and make sure there is no sign of credit fraud.
 If there is not, you can simply let the alert expire.

 If you do find evidence of fraud, you can add a Fraud Victim Statement, which says you are a victim of identity theft and asks lenders to contact you before granting credit in your name.
 To add a victim statement you must first file a police report, which I'm assuming you did when you discovered your card was used.